mckinsey/vizro/vizro-core/docs/pages/user-guides/card-button.md

 `![Image ALT text](Image URL)`

-An image ALT text provides a description to your image and serves e.g. as a text placeholder or to improve the accessibility of your app.
+An image ALT text offers a description to your image and serves as a text placeholder or to improve the accessibility of your app.
 Providing an image ALT text is optional.

 1. To use a relative Image URL, place an image of your choice into your `assets` folder first